-We should also mention our position in Ryanair, which illustrates an interesting dilemma.
+We also sold our position in Ryanair, but would still like to include the company here, as it illustrates an interesting dilemma.
 As Europe's largest airline, Ryanair causes not insignificant greenhouse gas emissions.
 To the extent that flight shame should spread across the continent, there is considerable transitional risk associated with this investment (in addition, of course, to the fact that the emissions as such are a negative element).
-Nor is it unlikely that the company will face higher environmental taxes, which we must take into account in our analyses of the stock.
+Nor is it unlikely that the company will face higher environmental taxes, which we must take into account in our analyses.

 On the other hand, Ryanair has the highest passenger load factor and one of the youngest fleets in the industry.
-It produces the lowest CO2 emissions among all major European airlines, with 66 grammes of CO2 per passenger kilometer.
-Emissions have been reduced by as much as 20 per cent over the past decade, and the company aims to reduce them by a further 10 per cent by 2030.
+It produces the lowest CO2 emissions among all major European airlines, Emissions have been considerably reduced over the past decade, and the company aims for further reductions by 2030.
 Furthermore, the company is investing in carbon purification programmes in Africa, Portugal and Ireland.

 We do not believe that the airline industry will disappear, nor do we believe it should.
 We also believe that relative climate risk is essential in determining which companies will do best.
-In this sense, a relatively new fleet with lower emissions (which also applies to domestic carrier Norwegian Air Shuttle) is a good competitive advantage.
+In this sense, a relatively new fleet with lower emissions is a good competitive advantage.